lsseong/tutorial_ethereum/rho_technical_paper.md

 ## Writing a Smart Contract in Solidity
 ### Contract, transacton and blockchain
 ### ERC20 token API
+The ERC20 is a technical specification that a new token on the platform implements.
+The implication here is wallets that support Ether (ETH) are also able to support all the ICO tokens that are ERC20-compliant.
+This explains why it is possible to create a system for a token exchange involving as many tokens as possible.

 ### EVM Memory and storage model
 Merkle-Patricia trie
 ### Messaging flow and content